orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 We then laid out the skeleton
 code for the Index and
-in this chapter, we will
+in this chapter we will
 actually define the Index
 or what makes the `NotesIndex` class an `Index`.